tsiruot137/MATH-Cruise137/README.md

 (1) One chapter or one course can have **at most one** exercise bank, where you extract some valuable exercises from the corresponding chapter or course and put them all in this bank.

-(2) This bank has no definition or theorem validity, as it is not allowed to propose any definition or theorem in this bank.
+(2) **This bank has no definition or theorem validity**, as it is not allowed to propose any definition or theorem in this bank.

 (3) When including some exercise block into the bank, you are required to specify the entire reference of the block (see 7.1).
 You do not need to copy any content of the exercise after you correctly refer to the block.